 The Dry Dock

 For something a little bit different, head to The Dry Dock.
 A quirky bar on a docked boat on the river, this is one of the most versatile venues in Leeds.
 The Dry Dock’s relaxed atmosphere means it’s great to visit at all times of the day.
-Tasty and reasonably priced food is served from 11am until 10pm, whilst the unique nautical theme and extensive range of drinks means the bar buzzes until 2am.
-Watch sport, hire for a party or simply chill out with your friends; the Dry Dock is a great option when you visit Leeds.
+Tasty and reasonably priced food is served from 11am until 10pm, while the unique nautical theme and extensive range of drinks means the bar buzzes until 2am.
+Watch sport, hire for a party or simply chill out with your friends - the Dry Dock is a great option when you visit Leeds.

 Getting to: Woodhouse Lane, Leeds, LS2 3AX